 It’s never too late to teach an old dog new tricks, and it’s never too late to train any pet.
-Our services are designed with you and your pet in mind, and we will work with you to give you the tools you need to replace unwanted behaviours with the behaviours you'd like to see.
+Our services are designed with you and your pet in mind, and we work with you to give you the tools you need to replace unwanted behaviours with the behaviours you'd like to see.
 We are proud of the outcomes we help our clients achieve and the high level of satisfaction our clients, and their pets, come away with.

 We offer one-on-one consultations for behavioural problems which have become a frustration in your interactions with your dog.
 You may have arrived at a stage where issues such as aggression, fence running, barking, leash pulling, chasing, or destructive behaviours have become severe, or perhaps you are noticing early warning signs and are worried about escalation.
 No matter how long these behaviours have been a problem, or what stage you are at, we can help.